Criticism of religion: Counterarguments to arguments which state that religion is harmful to individuals

+Religious censorship

+Religious censorship is a form of censorship where freedom of expression is controlled or limited using religious authority or on the basis of the teachings of the religion.
+This form of censorship has a long history and is practiced in many societies and by many religions.
+Examples include the Edict of Compiègne, the Index Librorum Prohibitorum (list of prohibited books) and the condemnation of music in Islam.

 Arguments which state that religion is harmful to society

 Some aspects of religion are criticized on the basis that they damage society as a whole.
 For example, Steven Weinberg states that it takes religion to make good people do evil.
-Bertrand Russell and Richard Dawkins cite religiously inspired or justified violence, resistance to social change, attacks on science, repression of women and homophobia.
+Bertrand Russell and Richard Dawkins cite religiously inspired or justified violence, resistance to social change, attacks on science, oppression of women and homophobia.

 John Hartung has claimed that major religious moral codes can lead to "us vs. them" group solidarity and a mentality which can lead people to dehumanise or demonise individuals who are outside their group by portraying them as individuals who are either less worthy or "not fully human".
 The results of this attitude can vary from mild discrimination to outright genocide.
 A poll by The Guardian noted that 82% of the British people believe that religion is socially divisive and that this effect is harmful despite the observation that non-believers outnumber believers two to one.

 According to one study, membership in a religious group can accentuate biases in behavior towards in group versus out group members, which may explain the lower number of interracial friends and the greater approval of torture among church members.